Get in Touch

 In this module, you will:

-• Identify outliers with Power BI visuals for government use.
+• Identify outliers using Power BI visuals for government.

-• Group and bin data for analysis in government.
+• Group and bin data for analysis for government.

-• Use advanced analytics custom visuals for government data.
+• Use advanced analytics custom visuals for government.

 Lessons